-- Sorting algorithm makes a comparison, then decides on what to do - Can be represented as a binary tree
+- Sorting algorithm makes a comparison, then decides on what to do - These algorithms can be represented as a binary tree

-A fictitious algorithm for sorting as a Decision Tree
+A fictitious algorithm for sorting three elements as a Decision Tree

-- Represent any comparison based algorithm by such a tree - Any run of the algorithm represents a path from the root to a leaf node - Leaf nodes represent an algorithm finishing, - So they need to have an ordering, i.e. a permutation of the input array
+- Represent any comparison based algorithm by such a tree - Any run of the algorithm represents a path from the root to a leaf node - Leaf nodes represent an algorithm finishing. - Each leaf represents an ordering of the array - So, there are at least n! of them for an array of n elements